zzzprojects/learn-orm/tutorials/sql-clr/clr-user-defined-aggregates.md

 ---
 PermaID: 100005
-Name: CLR User-defined Aggregates
+Name: CLR User-Defined Aggregates
 ---

-# CLR User-defined Aggregates
+# CLR User-Defined Aggregates

 Aggregate functions perform a calculation on a set of values and return a single value.
 T-SQL has a number of built-in aggregates, such as SUM, AVG, and MAX, etc.